Pat Devlin (American football): 2009

 Devlin in practice with the Fightin' Blue Hens in 2009.

 Devlin signed with the University of Delaware on February 4, 2009, to play for the Delaware Fightin' Blue Hens football team.

 Devlin led the 2009 squad to a 6–5 record.
 Devlin started all eleven games for the Blue Hens, passing for 2,664 yards, sixteen touchdowns, and nine interceptions.
 In the final game of the season against Villanova, Devlin passed for Delaware school records in completions (42) and attempts (58) and threw for 407 yards.
 Devlin was named the Colonial Athletic Association Football Offensive Player of the Week twice during the season, and led the league in passing average per game (242.2 yards) and total offense per game (253.7 yards).
 He also was honored as the Eastern College Athletic Conference Division I – Championship Subdivision Offensive Player of the Week.

 The Sports Network wrote that "Devlin has put some teeth back into the Blue Hen passing attack with his accurate throws and on-field leadership", and included him as a finalist in the voting for the 2009 Walter Payton Award, given to the most outstanding offensive player in the Division I Football Championship Subdivision (formerly Division I-AA).
-In November 2009, Devlin was honored as the local College Player of the Year by the Eagles Fly for Leukemia program, an organization supporting pediatric cancer and leukemia research in the Delaware Valley.
+In November 2009, Devlin was honored as the local College Player of the Year by the Eagles Fly for Leukemia program, an organization supporting pediatric cancer and leukemia research in the Philadelphia metropolitan area.